schmidtbri/rest-model-service/README.md

 export PYTHONPATH=./
 ```

-The service relies on being able to find the model class in the python environment to load it and instantiate it.
+The service relies on being able to find the model classes and the decorator classes in the python environment to load
-If your python interpreter is not able to find the model class, then the script won't be able to create an OpenAPI
+them and instantiate them.
+If your Python interpreter is not able to find the classes, then the service won't be able
-contract for it.
+to instantiate the model classes or create endpoints for the models or an OpenAPI document for them.

+### Using Status Check Endpoints

+The service supports three status check endpoints:

+- "/api/health", indicates whether the service process is running.
+This endpoint will return a 200 status once the
+  service has started.
+- "/api/health/ready", indicates whether the service is ready to respond to requests.
+This endpoint will return a 200
+  status only if all the models and decorators have finished being instantiated without errors.
+Once the models and
+  decorators are loaded, the readiness check will always return a ACCEPTING_TRAFFIC state.
+- "/api/health/startup", indicates whether the service is started.
+This endpoint will return a 200 status only if all
+  the models and decorators have finished being instantiated without errors.

 ### Running the Service